-Intended outcome Success criteria By the end of the strategy the Academy wants to demonstrate a profile of closure of 2023 - PA for Disadvantaged pupils will be less than 10%.
-Attendance 96% gaps in attainment, achievement, attendance and engagement in the wider curriculum, between children deemed to be 2023- EYFS 70%of Disadvantaged pupils will achieve GLD disadvantaged and that of less disadvantaged peers 2023 -Year 1 Phonics - 70% of Disadvantaged pupils will achieve a pass in Phonic screening test 2023- Year 2 Phonics - 70% of Disadvantaged pupils will achieve a pass in Phonics screening test 2023 -End of KS1 - 70 % of Disadvantaged pupils will achieve age expected outcomes in Reading and Maths and 60% in Writing .15% of this group will achieve Reading at Greater Depth,20% will achieve Maths at greater Depth and 10% Writing.
-2023- End of KS2 - 75 % of Disadvantaged pupils will achieve age expected outcomes in Reading and Maths and 70% in Writing .20% of this group[will achieve Reading and Maths at Greater Depth,20% and 10% Writing.
+Intended outcome Success criteria By the end of the strategy the Academy wants to demonstrate a profile of closure of July 2024 - PA for Disadvantaged pupils will be less than 15%.
+Attendance 95% gaps in attainment, achievement, attendance and engagement in the wider curriculum, between children deemed to be July 2024- EYFS 75% of Disadvantaged pupils will achieve GLD disadvantaged and that of less disadvantaged peers July 2024 -Year 1 Phonics - 70% of Disadvantaged pupils will achieve a pass in Phonic screening test July 2023- Year 2 Phonics - 83% of Disadvantaged pupils will achieve a pass in Phonics screening test July 2024- End of KS2 - 75 % of Disadvantaged pupils will achieve age expected outcomes in Reading; 65% of Disadvantaged pupils will achieve expected outcomes in Maths and 65% in Writing.
+20% of this group will achieve Reading and Maths at Greater Depth,20% and 10% Writing.
 Progress scores for Disadvantaged will be in line with national average